Guidelines for referring a matter for a compulsory conciliation conference

 The Registrar has issued guidelines for schools wanting to refer a matter for compulsory conciliation conference.
 The guidelines provide information on the types of matters which are most likely to be successful at conference and the steps a school is to take prior to referring a matter.
 An application form is also available for schools to use.

-Government Schools – Application Form – this form MUST be signed by the General Manager, Learning Services
+Government Schools – CCC Application Form – this form MUST be signed by the Secretary’s Delegate

 Why have I been asked to attend a conciliation conference?

 You have been asked to attend a conciliation conference because a child who is a student at a school you work at has not been attending school regularly, and we want to see if we can find out why and help to assist that child to improve attendance.

 Who else will be at the conference?